 However, the Traeger takes it further by having a specialized ‘Super Smoke’ button that functions between 73 C and 107 C (165 F to 225 F).
 The Ironwood creates loads of smoke in this mode, resulting in an exceptionally deep pink smoke ring on the inner crust of brisket, ribs, and other meals.

-The Ironwood’s control panel, on the other hand, indicated more precise temperatures than the SmokeFire.
+On the other hand, the Ironwood’s control panel indicated more precise temperatures than the SmokeFire.

 When it comes to pricing, the Weber SmokeFire comes out on top.
 The SmokeFire EX4 is now on the market for $799.
 In comparison, the Traeger Ironwood 650 costs about $1,200.